 Potentially lethal trends teens are doing that every parent and educator must know

-This note is only intended to an author abusing copyright law – apologies to my readers.
-To that author and publisher: please honor the copyright of this article and my others… if used, please quote the source.
-To the publisher, check my copyright date vs your authors.
+Apologies to my readers.. this note is only intended to a certain author who is abusing copyright laws.
+To that author and publisher: please honor the copyright of this article and my others-if used, please quote the source.
 Plagiarism is not appreciated.
-MB

 Some things never change: teens have always been risk takers, thrill seekers and want to fit in.
 But oh the “creative” ways adolescents try to get high these days… like soaking tampons with liquor and inserting them, infusing alcohol into gummy bears and popping them anyplace and anytime, and drinking hand sanitizer.
 They even have clever ways to store their stash these days like in sandals that come with a handy small canteen and bottle opener on the side, in small flashlights or emptied marking pen holders.
 But some kid crazes are flat-out dangerous: pouring Vodka into your eye (which could burn your cornea or even cause blindness) or even lethal such as mixing Robitussin DM cough syrup with Sprite and a Jolly Rancher.
 Many items kids use are right in your home from hairspray, whipped cream, deodorant, glue, nail polish remover, and even cleaning spray.
 Youtube videos are plentiful and not only sensationalize the craze but provide kids with play-by-play directions.

 Many of these crazes are not new, some are trending in only certain geographic areas, and a few are just mind-boggling.
 Regardless, do let your teen know you’re aware of these activities.
 While there are no guarantees, studies show that when teens know they’re being monitored, their risky behaviors often decrease.